 Staff who make such allegations in good faith will not be victimised or treated less favourably as a result.
-If the Trust concludes that the allegations are false or have been made maliciously or in bad faith, it will deal with the matter in accordance with its disciplinary procedure.
-Any member of Staff who is found to have committed an act of discrimination or harassment will be subject to disciplinary action.
+If the Trust concludes that the allegations are false or have been made maliciously or in bad faith, it will deal with the matter in accordance with its Disciplinary Policy and Procedure.
+Any member of Staff who is found to have committed an act of discrimination, victimisation, or harassment will be subject to disciplinary action.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 The Trust takes a strict approach to serious breaches of this policy.